danny-cpp/Coursera_Project/README.md

 ### 2. Data
 Data source is from Kaggle: https://www.kaggle.com/tbsteal/canadian-car-accidents-19942014?select=drivingLegend.pdf (Open database License).

 This dataset describes Canadian Car Accidents 1994-2014 with details.
-Accidents severity ranging from 1-10, accompanied by 21 attributes that accurately describes the particular cases.
-Data and meta data are in the repo.
+Target information is accidents is either fatal or non-fatal, accompanied by 21 attributes that closely describes the particular cases.
+Data and meta data are in the repository.

 ### 3. Result